OfficeDev/office-ui-fabric-js/src/documentation/pages/Pivot/Pivot.md

 --->

 ## Using this component
-1. Confirm that you have references to Fabric's CSS and JavaScript on your page, as well as jQuery:
+1. Confirm that you have references to Fabric's CSS and JavaScript on your page:
     ```
     <head>
         <link rel="stylesheet" href="fabric.min.css">